00JMB/osTicket-Prereqs/README.md

 ---

 ### 🎉 Congratulations!
-You’ve successfully installed osTicket.
+*You’ve successfully installed osTicket.*

-When you're ready to move on to the next phase, Follow this link: **<a href="https://github.com/00JMB/osTicket-Post-Installation-Configuration">osTicket: Post-Installation Configuration**
+*When you're ready to move on to the next phase, just click this link: **<a href="https://github.com/00JMB/osTicket-Post-Installation-Configuration">osTicket: Post-Installation Configuration***